Modular $\mathbb{Z}_2$-Crossed Tambara-Yamagami-like Categories for Even Groups: Braided G -Crossed Tensor Categories

 We now relate the pseudo-unitarity of a (braided) $G$-graded ($G$-crossed) fusion category to that of its neutral component and that of its equivariantisation. \begin{cor} Let $G$ be a finite group. \begin{enumerate}[wide] \item Let $\cC$ be a faithfully $G$-graded fusion category.
 Then $\cC$ is pseudo-unitary if and only if the neutral component $\cC_1$ is pseudo-unitary. \item Suppose that $\cC$ is a fusion category with a $G$-action.
 Then the equivariantisation satisfies $\dim(\cC \sslash G) = |G| \dim(\cC)$.
 Hence, $\cC \sslash G$ is pseudo-unitary if and only if $\cC$ is pseudo-unitary. \item Let $\cB$ be a nondegenerate braided fusion category with a $G$-action by braided tensor autoequivalences.
 Then the associated (in the sense of \autoref{thm_ourENO_braided}) nondegenerate braided fusion categories $\cC\sslash G$ are pseudo-unitary if and only if $\cB=\cC_1$ is pseudo-unitary. \end{enumerate} \end{cor} \begin{proof} \begin{enumerate}[wide] \item Proposition~8.20 in \cite{ENO05} implies $\operatorname{FPdim}(\cC) = |G| \operatorname{FPdim}(\cC_1)$.
 Then, by \autoref{prop_global dimension of grraded}, $\operatorname{FPdim}(\cC) = \dim(\cC)$ if and only if $\operatorname{FPdim}(\cC_1) = \dim(\cC_1)$. \item If $G$ acts on $\cC$, the semidirect-product fusion category $\cC \rtimes G$ is $G$-graded and Morita equivalent to $\cC \sslash G$ (see \cite{Nik08}, Proposition~3.2).
 Since Frobenius-Perron dimension and global dimension are invariant under Morita equivalence (see Proposition 2.15 and Proposition 8.12 in \cite{ENO10}, respectively), it follows that $\dim(\cC \sslash G) = |G| \dim(\cC)$ and $\operatorname{FPdim}(\cC \rtimes G) = |G| \operatorname{FPdim}(\cC)$. \item This follows directly from the previous items.\qedhere \end{enumerate} \end{proof}

-\begin{rem} It follows from \cite{ENO05}, Proposition 8.23, that each pseudo-unitary fusion category admits a unique spherical structure with an associated dimension equal to the Frobenius-Perron dimension.
-In particular, it follows that any gauging of a pseudo-unitary fusion category is pseudo-unitary.
-In this paper, we are primarily interested in gauging pointed braided fusion categories, which are, in particular, pseudo-unitary. \end{rem}
+\begin{rem} In particular, any gauging of a pseudo-unitary fusion category is again pseudo-unitary.
+In this paper, we are primarily interested in gauging pointed braided fusion categories, which are indeed pseudo-unitary. \end{rem}

-Below, we construct certain braided $G$-crossed extensions and also write down a pseudo-unitary $G$-ribbon element, which we then know is unique.
+Below, in \autoref{cor_TYpseudounitary} and \autoref{thm_evenTY}, we construct certain braided $G$-crossed extensions and also write down a pseudo-unitary $G$-ribbon element, which we then know is unique.
 More systematic would be a version of the above classification statement, \autoref{thm_ourENO_braided}, that inherently uses the setting of a ribbon category with ribbon autoequivalences (see \autoref*{GLM1problem_RibbonENO} in \cite{GLM24a}).